 - Edwards, D.P., A.F.
 Arellano, and M.N.
 Deeter, (2009), A satellite observation system simulation experiment for carbon monoxide in the lowermost troposphere, J. Geophys.
 Res.,114, D14304, doi:10.1029/2008JD011375, electronic journal.

-One of my research focuses on understanding the global distribution of carbon monoxide using the integration of global chemical transport forward and inverse modeling with in-situ and remote sensed measurements.
-One of the specific questions that is of current interest to me is the impact of biomass burning (its temporal and spatial variability) to the global distribution of carbon monoxide and aerosols.
+One of my research focuses on understanding the global distribution of CO using the integration of global chemical transport forward and inverse modeling with in-situ and remote sensed measurements.
+One of the specific questions that is of current interest to me is the impact of biomass burning (its temporal and spatial variability) to the global distribution of CO and black carbon from large-scale fires.

 My PhD dissertation under Dr. Prasad Kasibhatla of Nicholas School of the Environment, Duke University focused on developing robust, spatially and temporally resolved estimates of global CO sources using the top-down approach in direct combination with GEOS-Chem GCTM and MOPITT-derived and NOAA ESRL GMD CO measurements.

 Figure 2 of Arellano et al. (2004) showing the range of top-down estimates of regional CO sources from fossil fuel/biofuel and biomass burning.

 - Jiang, Z., B.C.
 McDonald, H. Worden, J.R.
 Worden, K. Miyazaki, Z. Qu, D.K.
 Henze, D.B.A.
 Jones, A.F.
 Arellano, E.V.
 Fischer, L.Zhu and K.F.
 Boersma (2018), Unexpected slowdown of US pollutant emission reduction in the past decade, Proc Natl Acad Sci, doi:10.1073/pnas.1801191115, electronic journal, LA Times press release, Bloomberg press release.